|

 and Katy Haugland were crowned king and queen at the largest-attended

-Geek Prom ever.
-E.L.nO., the Twin Cities' best Electric Light
+the Twin Cities' best Electric Light Orchestra tribute band,

-Orchestra tribute band, provided the "Strange Magic"
+provided the "Strange Magic" onstage, and a group

-onstage, and a group of streakers were unpleasantly
+of streakers were unpleasantly

-surprised by a St. Paul Police officer (investigation
+surprised by a St. Paul Police officer.

 It was back home to Duluth for the 2008 Geek Prom, where